Constrained Quantum Tomography of Semi-Algebraic Sets with Applications to Low-Rank Matrix Recovery: Preliminaries

-Noting that $h_{P_F}(|x\rangle\langle x|)=M_F(x)$, we conclude that $h_{P_F}|_{\mathcal{P}^n_1}$ is injective if and only if $M_F$ is injective.
+Noting that $h_{F}(x x^\dagger)=M_F(x)$, we conclude that $h_{P_F}|_{\mathcal{P}^n_1}$ is injective if and only if $M_F$ is injective.

-A corollary of one of our main results is a statement about Parseval frames, so let us define this term.
+A corollary of one of our main results is a statement about tight frames, so let us define this term.
 A frame $F$ is called tight frame if $a=b$ in inequality \eqref{eqframe}.
-If in addition $a=b=1$, $F$ is called Parseval frame.
+If in addition $a=b=1$, $F$ is called tight frame.

-The following proposition shows the well-know fact that Parseval frames correspond to rank one POVMs. \begin{proposition} Let $F$ be a Parseval frame.
-Then the associated set of rank one operators $P_F$ is a POVM. \end{proposition} \begin{proof} Let $F=\{v_1,...,v_m\}$.
-Since $F$ is a Parseval frame, we obtain the following equality from inequality \eqref{eqframe}:
+The following proposition shows the well-known fact that tight frames correspond to rank one POVMs. \begin{proposition} Let $F$ be a tight frame.
+Then the associated set of rank one operators $P_F$ is a POVM. \end{proposition} \begin{proof} Let $F=\{v_1,\hdots,v_m\}$.
+Since $F$ is a tight frame, we obtain the following equality from inequality \eqref{eqframe}:

 This can be rewritten as